bokveizen/pytorch_poibin/README.md

 ## Planned Optimizations

 ### 1. Divide-and-Conquer FFT Tree Convolution
-**Target**: O(n log² n) time complexity for very large problems
+**Target**: O(n log² n) time complexity - **this will become the primary method**
 - Break down convolution into smaller subproblems
 - Use tree structure to minimize FFT overhead
-- Expected to outperform current methods for n > 1000
+- Expected to outperform DP for n > 1000 and become the recommended approach
+- Will make FFT-based computation the default choice for all problem sizes

 ### 2. Mixed-Precision Support
 - FP16/FP32 support for reduced GPU memory usage